Adafruit MIDI FeatherWing Kit

 For those who have moved from DIN-5 jacks to "TRS MIDI A" 3.5mm jacks, we provide spots to solder in 3.5mm stereo jacks (optional and not included by default)

 We use the hardware serial pins RX and TX to send/receive data - you'll need to set these to 31250 baud in your programming language and then send/receive MIDI packet data.
+MIDI OUT is connected to the UART TX pin, and MIDI IN is connected to the UART RX pin.
 For example, here's how you would do it in Arduino or a full-featured library with helpers.
 Here's an example on using a UART for MIDI transport in CircuitPython.

 Because we use the UART, this works with all Feathers except for those with USB-Serial converters that use the UART pins.
 Right now that means the ESP8266 Huzzah Feather, 328p Feather and nRF52 Feather don't work because they use the hardware UART for programming.
 Any other Feathers with native USB will work just fine.